DarkGrey456/SLICED-BREAD-DACLOD-/DACLOD/README.md

 Also the hTerrain addon.

 And the SimpleTerrain addon.

+And last but not least the members of the official Godot forums.

 ## License
 MIT.
 I hope this helps somebody in their Godot journey!